 Gender inequality in Brazil is a far-reaching problem, evidenced by violence against women and economic disparity between genders.
 The outlook is particularly grim for women of color, who are disproportionately likely to face poverty, violent abuse, and scant access to power.
 In the state of Goiás, women and girls struggle with deeply rooted inequality, including low wages and few economic opportunities.
-Women's income only reaches 70% of men's income.
+Women's income only amounts to 70% of men's income.

 There is an evident need for young women to have new opportunities that transcend gender inequality and traditional roles.